DexKit/dexkit-js-2024/content/blog/no-code-low-code-platforms-for-web2-and-web3.md

 ---
-title: "No-Code/Low-Code Platforms for Web2 and Web3"
+title: No-Code/Low-Code Platforms for Web2 and Web3
-date: "April 4, 2024"
+date: 'April 4, 2024'
-excerpt: "<p>In the previous post, we explored no-code/low-code platforms.
-We examined how they make app development practical and cost-effective.
-In this article, we&#8217;ll compare WordPress and Wix,&hellip;</p> "
+excerpt: "In the previous post,\_we explored no-code/low-code platforms.
+We examined how they make app development practical and cost-effective..."
-category: "Blog"
+category: Blog
-slug: "no-code-low-code-platforms-for-web2-and-web3"
+slug: no-code-low-code-platforms-for-web2-and-web3
-imageUrl: "/blog-images/Web2-and-Web3-blog-1.png"
+imageUrl: /blog-images/Web2-and-Web3-blog-1.png
 ---

 In the [previous post](https://dexkit.com/no-code-low-code-revolution-transforming-digital-creation/), we explored no-code/low-code platforms.
 We examined how they make app development practical and cost-effective.
 In this article, we’ll compare WordPress and Wix, both no-code/low-code platforms designed for Web 2 website creation.
 Additionally, we’ll show how the DexAppBuilder platform, specific to Web3, differs from them.